Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Introduction

+Inspired by these works, here we focus on two distinct models for the channel connecting the sender (Alice) and the receiver (Bob).
+The first is a pure loss channel, modelling e.g.~attenuation in a characterized optical fiber.
+This scenario constrains the eavesdropper (Eve) to a particular form of passive attacks: she collects the field that leaks into the environment en route from Alice to Bob.
+The second model is a thermal noisy channel, which extends the previous description by including the effects of gaussian noise in addition to the losses.
+There Gaussian attacks are not sufficient to assess the general security of the QKD protocols, for which one would make minimal or no assumptions on the attack performed by Eve.
+However, the passive attack model allows us to obtain analytical or semi-analytical expressions for the entropic quantities that characterize the communication scheme, such as the Petz-Rényi and sandwiched Rényi divergences~\cite{Petz1986,Wilde2014,Tomamichel2014,BertaIEEE,BertaJMP}.
+These results give us insights into the relation between different proof techniques and allows us to compare them.
+Furthermore, our entropic estimates represent useful benchmarks towards the analysis of key rates for unknown channels, providing upper bounds on the key rates given a known, minimal amount of loss and thermal noise expected in the communication channel.
 Specifically, we focus on collective attacks in the finite-size regime.
 We consider two examples of communication protocols: the first is based on encoding by binary phase-shift keying (BPSK) and decoding by homodyne detection, the second is based on encoding by quadrature phase-shift keying (QPSK) and decoding by heterodyne detection.
-We compare different quantum conditional entropies associated with different proof techniques used to bound the finite-size secret key rate.
+We compare different quantum conditional entropies associated with different proof techniques used to bound the finite-size secret-key rate.
 Our study sheds some light on which proof techniques are more efficient across different regimes of loss and block size.
 For very small block sizes, we discuss a new approach that has not been explicitly considered by other authors, obtaining new a more favorable bounds on the secret-key rates.
 Our work paves the way to a more complete and reliable security analysis in the finite-size regime, which may be developed for CV QKD along the paths indicated by Refs.~\cite{Cai2025, Tan_arXiv2025, Tan_PRXQ} in the context of discrete-variable QKD.